-The sanctuary was built amid the rule of Kalachuri line at tenth century and was essentially made with neighborhood stone.
-Mughal trespassers, later on, obliterated and disfigured this sanctuary.
+The temple was built amid the rule of Kalachuri line at tenth century and was essentially made with neighborhood stone.
+Mughal trespassers, later on, obliterated and disfigured this Temple.

 The Chausath Yogini Temple is set on a slope top.
-One needs to climb 150 or more strides to achieve the sanctuary. the sanctuary looks delightful in daylight and inside the symbols of the Mother Goddess and Lord Shiva loan a celestial emanation.
-The complex of the sanctuary comprises of 95 places of worship which incorporates 64 Yoginis in roundabout design around the sanctuary, one for each yoginis and a primary hallowed place where Lord Shiva and his partner Goddess Parvati are seen riding on Nandi, the holy bull.
-The plan of the sanctuary has been kept straightforward yet the icons of yoginis are stunningly cut, every one delineating an exceptional stance
+One needs to climb 150 or more strides to achieve the Temple. the Temple looks delightful in daylight and inside the symbols of the Mother Goddess and Lord Shiva loan a celestial emanation.
+The complex of the Temple comprises of 95 places of worship which incorporates 64 Yoginis in roundabout design around the Temple, one for each yoginis and a primary hallowed place where Lord Shiva and his partner Goddess Parvati are seen riding on Nandi, the holy bull.
+The plan of the Temple has been kept straightforward yet the icons of yoginis are stunningly cut, every one delineating an exceptional stance

 Taking off in sparkling quality, the Marble Rocks at Bhedaghat ascend to a hundred feet on either side of the Narmada.
 The tranquil beauty of the scene is one of cool calm, the daylight shimmering on the marble-white apexes and throwing dappled shadows on the pellucid waters.
 These white rocks with perspectives on dark and dim green volcanic creases are really magnificent, and produce an otherworldly impact on twilight evenings

 The blessed stream streams by quietness flanked by the transcending precipices which reflect in it like a mirror the changing temperaments of nature.
 A little separation away, it winds up fierce as it dives in a relentless water fall known as Dhuandhar.